 Coombs was President of the Australian Conservation Foundation from 1977–1979.
 In 1979, he was appointed Chairman of the Aboriginal Treaty Committee and called for a formal treaty between Australia and the Aboriginal people.
 He felt a deep sense of the injustice and inequality that existed in society, especially amongst First Nations peoples, and saw these later roles as his most important.
 He was a great supporter of education and the belief in its reforming character for both the individual and society.
 Had he not been an economist, Coombs had once mused that he might have been a botanist or physical scientist.

 Coombs was an advisor to the Labor leader Gough Whitlam in the years before his prime ministership, and wrote much of Labor’s policy on Aboriginal affairs, particularly the commitment to land rights.
 When Whitlam became Prime Minister in 1972, Coombs was appointed as a consultant to the Prime Minister especially regarding economic policy.
 However, Coombs was not advised of the Government’s attempts to bypass Treasury and the Loan Council in order to raise funds overseas after the Senate blocked supply, and he took little subsequent part in politics after Whitlam was dismissed.
-From 1974, he was Chairman of a Royal Commission on Australian Government Administration, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.
+In 1975 Coombs was appointed as Chairman of a Royal Commission on Australian Government Administration, which was tasked with examining the purpose, functions, organisation and management of Australian Government bodies and the structure and management of the Australian Public Service.

 In addition to his leadership positions, Coombs was a published author.
 His books included Other People’s Money (1971), Trial Balance (1981) and The Return of Scarcity (1990).
 He wrote extensively about land rights for Aboriginal peoples and on the economic, social and spiritual factors affecting Indigenous health, and more generally on economic policies.
 When, on 16 August 1975, Prime Minister Gough Whitlam handed over freehold title of the Gurindji lands to Vincent Lingiari, he read from a speech largely written by Coombs;23 Whitlam also acted on Coombs’ suggestion to perform a symbolic gesture by pouring red earth through Vincent Lingiari’s hands at the ceremony.24